The Food Network recommends It's Nola as 1 of "53 Black-Owned Food Brands That You Need In Your Kitchen."

 Local Channel 4 News features "Teaching The Gift of Granola," highlighting founder Margaret Barrow's commitment to helping her college students as they join her to become a part of the entrepreneur journey.

 Local news Channel 12 features Brooklyn Granola (It's Nola), sharing the story of Professor Margaret Barrow who started the company with the hope of supporting community college students mentoring programs.

-Giving Broadly features "A Talk With Margaret Barrow, Founder/CEO It's Nola," sharing the journey of the professor who started a business because her students encouraged her and who created proof of concept without her knowing until they told her.
+Dana Cowin, CEO and Founder of Giving Broadly features "A Talk With Margaret Barrow, Founder/CEO It's Nola," sharing the journey of the professor who started a business because her students encouraged her and who created proof of concept without her knowing until they told her.